st-savciucc/st-savciucc/README.md

 # 👨‍🎓 Constantin Savciuc - GitHub Student Account

-Salut!
-Sunt **Constantin Savciuc**, student la **Universitatea Politehnica din București**, specializat în **Calculatoare și Tehnologia Informației**.
-Acest cont GitHub este destinat tuturor proiectelor academice și lucrărilor realizate pe parcursul studiilor mele universitare.
+Hi!
+I’m **Constantin Savciuc**, a student at **University Politehnica of Bucharest**, specializing in **Computer Science and Information Technology**.
+This GitHub account is dedicated to all academic projects and coursework completed during my university studies.

-Am experiență în dezvoltarea de **aplicații web și mobile**, lucrând cu tehnologii precum **C#, JavaScript, Dart, Java, C++, C, Python și SQL**.
-De asemenea, sunt pasionat de **probleme algoritmice, optimizare software și arhitecturi scalabile**.
-Pe acest profil vei găsi proiecte legate de **grafică pe calculator, algoritmi, dezvoltare backend și tehnologii open-source**.
+I have experience in developing **web and mobile applications**, working with technologies such as **C#, JavaScript, Dart, Java, C++, C, Python, and SQL**.
+I am also passionate about **algorithmic problem-solving, software optimization, and scalable architectures**.
+On this profile, you will find projects related to **computer graphics, algorithms, backend development, and open-source technologies**.

-🔧 **Abilități Tehnice:**
+🔧 **Technical Skills:**
-- **Limbaje de programare:** C#, JavaScript, Dart, Java, C++, C, Python, SQL
+- **Programming Languages:** C#, JavaScript, Dart, Java, C++, C, Python, SQL
-- **Tehnologii:** React, React Native, Flutter, Firebase, Git, RESTful APIs
+- **Technologies:** React, React Native, Flutter, Firebase, Git, RESTful APIs
 - **Software & Hardware:** Blender, SolidWorks, Arduino, Raspberry Pi

-📌 **Obiectiv:** Îmbunătățirea continuă a cunoștințelor și aplicarea acestora în proiecte practice, contribuind la dezvoltarea comunității tech.
+📌 **Objective:** To continuously improve my knowledge and apply it in practical projects, contributing to the tech community.

-🔗 **Mai multe despre mine:**
+🔗 **More about me:**
 - **Email:** [savciuccu@gmail.com](mailto:savciuccu@gmail.com)
 - **GitHub:** [github.com/p-savciucc](https://github.com/p-savciucc)
 - **LinkedIn:** [linkedin.com/in/savciucc](https://www.linkedin.com/in/savciucc)